Last updated on Friday, January 27, 2023

 Similar to ignoring local results, selecting this option will ignore featured snippets and instead count rankings from the first organic result.

-Read more about Tags.
+Read more about adding tags to your keywords.

 You may mark specific keywords with stars when you wish to receive notifications.
 Notifications are sent when we spot significant changes to ranks and more.

 You can read more about the importance of notifications here.

 When checked, the specific keywords will not be included in your Share of Voice data.
 This is particularly helpful when you want to exclude branded keywords from your Share of Voice.